Donovoi/web-design-scenario/Proposition.md

 [Next steps](#Next-steps)
 [Terms and conditions & signature page](#Terms-and-conditions-&-signature-page)*

-## Problem statement
+## Problem Statement

 Lately Tiger Paws has noticed some drastic loss in revenue, and after surveying their customers, they've found that it is due to one main issue *"Time"*.
 This is due to the commitments of a modern day family and the fact that it is very hard to find time out of a busy family schedule to go stuffed toy shopping.

 This loss of revenue is also due to the fact the Tiger Paws does not have an online presence.
-In our experiences we've found that stores without an online presence go out of business generally very quickly unless we can get them a Website Designed by specialist I.T professionals.
+In our experiences we've found that stores without an online presence go out of business generally very quickly unless we can get them a website designed by specialist I.T professionals.

 The user base is found to be parents in their 20s with some grandparents and great grandparents in the mix.
 It seems the older generation has been with Tiger Paws for a long time, so we will need to ensure catering for the accessability of the older generations.